-The best body scrub
+Best body scrub

 Q. How often should I use a body scrub?

-A. Gentle coffee or sugar-based scrubs can usually be used two to three times a week.
+A. Gentle coffee- or sugar-based scrubs can usually be used two to three times a week.
 If you’re using a salt or coarse sugar scrub, stick to just once a week to avoid irritating your skin.

 Q. Can I use a body scrub on my face?

-A. You should never use a body scrub to exfoliate your face.
+A. Never use a body scrub to exfoliate your face.
 Facial skin is much more fragile than the skin on your body, so a body scrub can severely irritate it.

-What we like: Works well for every skin type but is especially effective for dehydrated skin.
-Contains natural ingredients such as grapeseed to exfoliate the skin.
-Has a pleasant woodsy fragrance with just a hint of citrus.
+What you’ll love: Made with Himalayan salt and plant ingredients, it cleanses and moisturizes.
+It includes collagen and stem cells that nourish as they soften skin.

-What we dislike: Pricier than other scrubs, especially for the amount of product you get.
+What you should consider: This scrub is quite coarse, and may irritate sensitive skin.

-Where to buy: Sold by Sephora
+Where to buy: Sold by Amazon and Target

-What we like: Features crushed Brazilian quartz to exfoliate the skin.
-Also contains Amazon River clay and tropical volcanic pumice.
-Ideal for anyone who spends time on the beach.
+What you’ll love: This scrub is made with macadamia nuts that exfoliate the skin.
+It also contains moisturizing cream and rice milk for skin that’s hydrated and nourished.

-What we dislike: Has a bright yellow color that’s off-putting to some users.
+What you should consider: It’s not extremely abrasive, so it’s not the best choice for anyone who needs major exfoliation.

-Where to buy: Sold by Dermstore
+Where to buy: Sold by Amazon and Target

 Worth checking out

-What we like: Contains fine grains to gently buff away dry, uneven skin.
-Formula is lightweight and gentle enough for daily use.
-Doesn’t contain any fragrance, parabens, or phthalates.
+What you’ll love: It features crushed cupuacu seeds and fine sugar crystals to exfoliate the skin.
+The formula also contains coconut oil and other plant-based ingredients that are nourishing and hydrating.
+The scent is pleasant.

-What we dislike: Grains are so fine that it might not be effective for extremely dry skin.
+What you should consider: It’s on the stiff side, which makes it challenging to remove from the jar and rub onto the skin.

-Where to buy: Sold by Saks Fifth Avenue
+Where to buy: Sold by Sephora and Amazon

 Sign up here to receive the BestReviews weekly newsletter for useful advice on new products and noteworthy deals.